KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 This ViewHolder will be used when you want to display a todo item.
 In the constructor, it is initialized with a view as you did in the penultimate snippet.
 In the constructor, you also initialized the `textView` with the view’s id.
 The `bind` method uses the message item from the  `toDoItem` object to set the text on the `textView`.

-After that, create the second ViewHolder named `LoaderViewHolder` in the `com.auth0.todo.util` directory and add this snippet:
+After that, create the second ViewHolder named `LoaderViewHolder` in the `com.auth0.todo.util` directory and add this:

 ```kotlin
 // ./app/src/main/java/com/auth0/todo/util/LoaderViewHolder.java

 package com.auth0.todo.util;

 import android.view.View;